mproios/wematch-interview/README.md

 # Wematch Interview - Michail Proios

-A simple express server with validation using zod and typescript.
+A simple express API server with validation using zod and typescript.

 ## Installation